DivyaVamjangi/Healthcare-WebVR/README.md

 • It’s true that music affects many different parts of your brain; but there’s one part in particular that’s directly related to how pleasurable a song is for the listener.
 Slow tunes alter brain wave patterns, which can induce a meditative, restorative state.

+# Here are a few images of the headset